 The programs have on average two intakes each per year and to be considered for a place in a course you must register and attend a pre course interview.
 Numbers for each course are limited.
 Level II or III English is always an advantage to being considered for a place, particularly when accredited courses are being provided and assessed.

-Most of the work readiness programs are of 13 week duration.
+Most of the work readiness programs are of 15 week duration.
 During that time participants have the opportunity to engage in a mix of classroom and industry-based learning.

 Employment Programs on offer

-The CARE program combines both accredited and non accredited units of training to assist CALD (Culturally and Linguistically Diverse) clients prepare for work in the Disability Services Sector.
-The program requires students to attend class 2 days per week for 15 weeks and to undertake 40 hours of work placement.
-To be considered for this program it is essential that you have a current Drivers Licence and a minimum of Level III in Spoken and Written English.
+The Disability Support Program (DSP) combines both accredited and non-accredited units of training to assist CALD participants to prepare for work in the Disability Services Sector.
+The program requires attendance of class two days per week for 15 weeks and to undertake 40 hours of work placement.
+To be considered for this program it is essential to hold a current drivers licence and a minimum of Level III in Spoken and Written English.

 Find out more